Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 01 Customizing the information in your Mailbox

 eDesk's Mailbox presents the messages you receive from and send to your buyers.
-By default, these messages are organized into the Mailbox status categories, which are My Tickets, Mentioned, New Tickets, To Do, Waiting, Snoozed, Resolved, Recently Updated, Favorites and Spam.
+By default, these messages are organized into 'Tickets' in the Mailbox under status categories, which are My Tickets, Mentioned, Pre-Sales,New Tickets, To Do, Waiting, Snoozed, Resolved, Recently Updated, Favourites, Spam and Negative Feedback.
 To learn about what each category does, click here for a tour.

-eDesk's Mailbox is a really flexible tool, and so if you need more than the default categories and columns that we've described, that's no problem!
+eDesk's Mailbox is a really flexible tool, so if you need more than the default categories and columns that we've described, that's no problem!

 You can: